-Hard anodized cookware is a type of nonstick cookware which uses aluminum as its base.
-Aluminum can scratch or dent easily and this makes it unsuitable for high heat cooking, especially when using metal utensils with sharp edges.
+Hard anodized cookware is a type of nonstick cookware that uses aluminum as its base.
+Aluminum can scratch or dent easily and this makes it unsuitable for high-heat cooking, especially when using metal utensils with sharp edges.

 However, aluminum has been proven to be vulnerable to corrosion even though it’s one of the most popular materials for cookware.
 This is why hard anodized cookware was created as a solution to these issues.

 The main advantage of hard anodized over ceramic and Teflon is that it is durable and non toxic cookware.